3gData/3gData.github.io/index.md

 # Previous Work

 ## Sound-Responsive Zombies.
-A fun little project in which i worked on, These zombies listen out for sounds played and also have sight.
+A fun little project in which I worked, These zombies listen out for sounds played and also have sight.
 Pretty cool right?
 Created with almost no assets and within a day.

 <video src="https://user-images.githubusercontent.com/91347920/166917287-f3764adb-db74-45a7-9ea3-23a67df0cdf2.mp4" controls="controls" style="max-width: 730px;">
 </video>